 - A. A drug offense under Pennsylvania or Federal Law can be a misdemeanor or a felony depending on the charge and the amount of drugs involved.
-In either case, a criminal record will very likely hamper a person's chances of gaining admission to another school or securing future employment. - B. Court-imposed penalties for a first offense for possession, distribution, or use of drugs depends upon the circumstances of the case.
+In either case, a criminal record will very likely hamper a person's chances of gaining admission to another school or securing future employment. - B. Court-imposed penalties for a first offense for possession, distribution, or use of drugs

+- depends upon the circumstances of the case.
 They can include: (1) Fines of \$500 to \$250,000; (2) Jail terms of 30 days to 15 years; (3) Community Service hours; (4) Driver's License suspension for up to two years.
 Such penalties can be combined in a single sentence. - C. Student Life will issue Thiel College sanctions.
-Possible sanctions may include, but are not limited to, those found under the Disciplinary Sanctions section, and may be given in combination. - D. If found responsible for violation of College Drug Policy, students may be required to undergo drug testing, paid for by the individual, as a condition of their admittance to campus housing. - E. Federal Government guidelines state that anyone receiving Federal Financial Aid (Pell Grants) who is convicted of violating established Federal or State controlled substance laws may lose financial aid. - F. College sanctions may be imposed for violation of the College Drug Policy independent of or in addition to any sanction imposed by civil or criminal authorities.
+This sanctioning is based on a three-strike system.
+The first strike will result in a monetary fine plus a drug education class.
+The second strike will result in a doubling of the initial fine.
+Lastly, the third strike will result in courtimposed penalties along with a disciplinary suspension from the institution, up to one year. - D. If found responsible for violation of College Drug Policy, students may be required to undergo drug testing, paid for by the individual, as a condition of their admittance to campus housing. - E. Federal Government guidelines state that anyone receiving Federal Financial Aid (Pell Grants) who is convicted of violating established Federal or State controlled substance laws may lose financial aid. - F. College sanctions may be imposed for violation of the College Drug Policy independent of or in addition to any sanction imposed by civil or criminal authorities.